iota-community/treasury-web/pages/how-voting-works.md

 ![image](https://user-images.githubusercontent.com/77154511/147019444-74cdd099-25f1-4584-88d9-788a8c299cbe.png)

-- All nodes will count all UTXO with attached voting metadata they observe during the "counting period" of the vote and add up the votes for every milestone until the counting phase ends (marked by a predefined ending milestone).
+- All nodes will count all UTXO with attached voting metadata they observe during the "counting phase" of the vote and add up the votes for every milestone until the counting phase ends (marked by a predefined ending milestone).
 This counting mechanism also leads to the fact that the "vote holding time" for tokens will greatly influence the result.
 Votes gain "weight" in relation to how long they are kept on an address.
 This is a crucial security feature of the voting mechanism that will reward long term token holders and punish voting "speculators" or "vote buyers" by forcing them to lock capital over a longer time period and making an attempt to "buy votes" a speculative risk due to the potential IOTA price volatility in the ten days counting period.